-In great demand as a teacher, he’s been giving summer masterclass at the International Academy for Mozarteum (Salzburg, Austria) since 2010 and he’s currently a professor at the University of Music in Potenza (Italy).
+In great demand as a teacher, he’s been giving summer masterclass since 2010 at the International Academy for Mozarteum (Salzburg, Austria); previously a professor at the University of Music in Potenza (Italy), and currently a professor at University of Music in Avellino (Italy).

 For more information and more sound samples, please visit www.aniellodesiderio.net